Password Protected Page Not Working when page set to page_for_posts

 Would a possible workaround be to PW protect a category archive (maybe with this plugin https://wordpress.org/plugins/access-category-password/) and then set that category as default in settings?

-#3 Updated by scott voth 5 months ago
+#3 Updated by scott voth over 2 years ago

 Hi Laurie - That plugin looks good, but I think you can also create a password protected page and then use a shortcode ("[su_posts]" using the "Shortcodes Ultimate" plugin that displays all the posts.